Programs

 4. Responding to critical, unmet needs.

-Below is the full list of programs that the Clinton Bush Haiti Fund supports as we help Haiti "build back better."
+Below is the full list of programs that the Clinton Bush Haiti Fund supports as we help Haiti build back better.
 Use the links above to see the programs broken down by category.

 African Methodist Episcopal Church Service and Development Agency

-Supporting the AME-SADA's Cholera Prevention Program in Haiti.
+Supporting the AME-SADA's Cholera Prevention Program in Haiti

 EducaTech

-Establishing a computer lab at the State University of Haiti's management school.
+Establish a computer lab at the State University of Haiti's management school.

 Fairwinds Trading